DM-MPPI: Datamodel for Efficient and Safe Model Path Integral Control: Method: MPPI-Datamodel Framework

 The key to recovering individual influences is the randomness of the subsets.
 For any two trajectories $k \neq k'$, their inclusion events are independent across subsets:

-This independence decorrelates the contributions of different samples, allowing the regression to disentangle individual effects from aggregate subset effects.
-With sufficient subsets $M$, the LASSO solution $\theta_k^{(i)*}$ accurately estimates the marginal influence of each sample $k$.
+This independence decorrelates the contributions of different samples, helping the regression disentangle individual effects from aggregate subset effects.
+The LASSO solution $\theta_k^{(i)*}$ provides an approximate influence score for each sample $k$; the quality of this approximation depends on $M$ and on the degree of nonlinearity in the control update mapping (Section~II-C).

 \textbf{Step 3: Influence Predictor Training.} We train a predictor $h_\phi$ that generalizes influence estimation across instances.
 A critical observation is that the influence coefficient $\theta_k^{(i)*}$ depends not only on sample $k$'s own cost, but also on the cost distribution of other samples in instance $i$.
 Intuitively, a trajectory with cost $C_k = 10$ has high influence if all other trajectories have costs above $100$, but low influence if other trajectories have similar costs around $10$.